MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 ## Migrating other types of authentication realms
 In the sections above we described the process for migrating form-based authentication realms and adapter-based authentication realms.
 Your 7.1 application might include other types of realms, including realms that were explicitly added to the application security test, or included by default in a `mobileSecurityTest` or a `webSecurityTest`.
 See below guidelines for migrating other types of realms to 8.0.
 ### Application authenticity
 Application authenticity is provided as a predefined security check in 8.0.
-By default, this security check is run during the application's runtime registration with MobileFirst Server, which occurs the first time an instance of the application attempts to connect to the server.
-However, as with any MobileFirst security check, you can also include this predefined check in custom security scopes.
+By default, this security check is run during the application's runtime registration with {{ site.data.keys.mf_server }}, which occurs the first time an instance of the application attempts to connect to the server.
+However, as with any {{ site.data.keys.product_adj }} security check, you can also include this predefined check in custom security scopes.
 ### LTPA realm
 Use the predefined 8.0 security check, `LtpaBasedSSO`.
-For more information, see the tutorial [Protecting IBM MobileFirst Foundation 8.0 application traffic using IBM DataPower](https://mobilefirstplatform.ibmcloud.com/blog/2016/06/17/datapower-integration/).
+For more information, see the tutorial [Protecting {{ site.data.keys.product_adj }} 8.0 application traffic using IBM DataPower](https://mobilefirstplatform.ibmcloud.com/blog/2016/06/17/datapower-integration/).
 ### Device provisioning
 The client registration process in 8.0 replaces device provisioning of 7.1.
-In MobileFirst 8.0, a client (an instance of an application) registers itself with MobileFirst server on the first attempt to access the server.
+In {{ site.data.keys.product_adj }} 8.0, a client (an instance of an application) registers itself with {{ site.data.keys.mf_server }} on the first attempt to access the server.
 As part of the registration, the client provides a public key that will be used for authenticating its identity.
 This protection mechanism is always enabled, and there is no need for you to migrate the device-provisioning realm to 8.0.
 ### Anti-cross site request forgery (anti-XSRF) realm
 Anti-XSRF is no longer relevant in the OAuth-based security framework of 8.0.
 ### Direct Update realm
 There is no need to migrate the Direct Update realm to 8.0.
-The Direct Update feature is supported in MobileFirst 8.0, but it does not require a security check, such as the Direct Update realm that was required in previous versions.
+The Direct Update feature is supported in {{ site.data.keys.product_adj }} 8.0, but it does not require a security check, such as the Direct Update realm that was required in previous versions.
 Note however that the steps to deliver updates by using the Direct Update feature have changed.
 For more information see the [Migrating Direct Update](http://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.upgrade.doc/dev/c_upgrade_direct_update.html) user documentation topic.
 ### Remote disable realm
 There is no need to migrate the Remote Disable realm to 8.0.
-The remote disable feature in MobileFirst 8.0 does not require a security check.
+The remote disable feature in {{ site.data.keys.product_adj }} 8.0 does not require a security check.
 ### Custom authenticators and login modules
 Create a new security check as described above.
 Use either of the base classes `UserAuthenticationSecurityCheck` or `CredentialsValidationSecurityCheck`.
 Although you cannot migrate the authenticator class or the login module class directly, you may copy relevant code pieces into the security check, such as code for generating the challenge, extracting credentials from the response, and validating the credentials.